Santos-Rui/Its-clocks-all-the-way-down/README.md

 Powered by an arduino, each clock handle is a stepper motor, totaling 48 steppers.

+Why? because i'm part time masochist and like to have to do the same thing dozens of times

 ~~The clock body, gears and handles will be laser cut (3 or 5mm) MDF, the handle shafts (shaft?) will be made with solid 8mm and 10mm alu with 1mm wall.
 All pieces (but the gears) will be designed from scratch in corel draw.~~

 The clock "main body" will probably still be plywood/mdf.
-The body will now be only a front plate where the clock modules, psu, arduino and cables will atach.
-Later i can just do a thin cover and hide the screws.
+The body will now be only a front plate where the clock modules, psu, arduino and cables will atach (Maybe a back one for structure/tidiness).
+Later i can just do a thin pretty front cover and hide the screws.
+I will have to drill by hand though, the full clock wont fit the laser cutter.

 The clock mechanism modules will now be fully 3d modeled printed, contaning ball bearings.
 Super gluing mdf to alu wwas already hard, keeping it all straight and square proved almost impossible and not long lasting at all.
 This will also probably help reducing slack and noise while increasing smootheness in the rotation

 For V1 ill make a simple, scaled down version using off the shelf gears.